Top real estate automation tactics and strategies in 2026

 Level 2 – Rules-based workflows

-New lead comes in, gets tagged, routed, assigned, and queued into follow-up automatically
+A new lead comes in, gets tagged, routed, assigned, and queued into follow-up automatically

 Level 3 – Cross-system automation